amandamcgow/RFunctions/README.md

 ![](images/GrowthCurve.png)

 * **PersonSpecificNetworks**: Makes use of the plot_network_graph function from pompom package in R and same function in qgraph.
 However, the function can be edited to change aesthetics of the graph (e.g., line color, shape of nodes, etc.).
 Code to save the graph to a PDF to edit in Illustrator is also provided.
+Green lines depict positive relationships, red lines depict negative relationships, solid lines represent contemporaneous relationships (same-day), and dashed lines represent lagged (t-1) relationships.

 ![](images/PersonSpecificNetworks.png)